NervanaSystems/neon/doc/source/user_guide.rst

 (i.e. fully-connected) layers with a rectified linear activation on the hidden layer and a logistic activation on the output layer.
 We set our final layer to have 10 units in order to match the number of labels in the MNIST dataset.
+The ``shortcut`` parameter in the logistic activation allows one to forego computing and returning the actual derivative during backpropagation, but can only be used with an appropriately paired cost function like cross entropy.

 .. code-block:: python